mad3001/Multiply/readme.md

  ![cc](cclogo.png)

-## :small_blue_diamond:Greetings
+## :small_blue_diamond:“acknowledgedments”
- Special greetings to Antonio Villena, for the small modifies to 48k Spectrum ROM for auto-load version (used for TAP loading)
+ Antonio Villena, for the small modifies to 48k Spectrum ROM for auto-load version (used for TAP loading)